David-Rushton/morello.markdown/README.md

 ### Optional

-If you Bat or Nerd Fonts installed `Morello Markdown` will add extra flourishes.
+If you have Bat or Nerd Fonts installed `Morello Markdown` will add extra flourishes.
 Don't worry if you don't use these fantastic projects.
 We will still render beautiful markdown in your terminal.

 - [Bat](https://github.com/sharkdp/bat)